![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 But to successfully get around Jason I'd have to use the nitrous.

-Would 120 mph be a fast enough starting point so the acceleration kick wouldn't threaten my control of the car?
-Yet slow enough so Shadow's maximum nitrous-boosted speed of 140-145 mph might get us past Jason before he could react?
+Would 120 mph be a fast enough starting point so the kick of nitrous acceleration wouldn't threaten my control of the car?
+Yet also slow enough to delay Jason's response to our sudden subsequent burst of speed?
+I wondered.

 All the above flashed through my mind in an instant.
 Just as we topped the hill, and I caught sight of the roadway heading down the far side.

 Damn!
-Civilian traffic in the opposing lane!
+There was civilian traffic in the opposing lane!
 But Ma Bradlee's lot was clear!

 I let Shadow fall back slightly to maximize the pull of Penelope's draft, then I hit the nitrous, Shadow was floored, and we launched past Jason and out of the legal lane, to the right.
-Onto the shoulder, and then Ma's banked lot.
+Onto the shoulder, and then a bit into Ma's banked lot.

-Once laterally positioned, I fought with the steering wheel to keep us skewing left.
-Shadow on nitrous always wanted to go straight.
+Once laterally positioned, I fought with the steering wheel to keep us skewing left (Shadow on nitrous always wanted to go straight, or else totally out of control).

 The fantastic banking in Ma's lot helped tremendously in this regard.

-But hopefully the drafting slingshot maneuver helped somewhat with the extra few feet we had to cover.
+But hopefully the drafting maneuver helped somewhat with the extra few feet we had to cover.

-Naturally Jason floored it when he realized what was happening.
-But suddenly Ma's lot ran out and I had to bully my way back onto the highway, into the space currently occupied by Penelope.
+Naturally Jason floored it too when he realized what was happening.
+But suddenly Ma's lot ran out, and I had to bully my way back onto the highway, into the space currently occupied by Penelope.
 Forcing Jason into the next lane over, or else get side-swiped by Shadow.

 Jason moved in response to my maneuver.
 It was obvious to him that I either had to risk side-swiping him, or straddle a guard rail at that point.